The Anatomy Of A Charcuterie Board

 - Serve your charcuterie board with wine, or with a sparkling non-alcoholic beverage.
 (Or both!)

-- It’s nice to give your guests plenty of choices, but remember that the meat and cheese are rich and filling.
+- It’s nice to give your guests plenty of choices and different flavors, but remember that the meat and cheese are rich and filling.
 Limit those items to two or three ounces per person.

 Something like this is easy to make and really fun to serve.
 If you are wondering if we ate this whole thing, the answer is almost.
 I invited my girlfriends over after our yoga class and they loved it.
 We didn’t finish it, but we sure tried!